Four Seasons Arena: Operating history

-SMG's management of the Four Seasons Arena and Montana State Fairgrounds lasted just five years.
+SMG's management of Four Seasons Arena and Montana State Fairgrounds lasted just five years.
 Although the city had already studied capital needs at the fair, Cascade County paid SMG another $57,750 to do so itself.
 SMG discovered severe problems with both ice rinks.
 In February 2003, it reported that the practice ice rink had leaked and the ice was at a 3 in slant, which created a legal liability issue for the county.
 SMG proposed immediately closing the practice rink, and said that fixing the leaks would cost $600,000 to $750,000.
 Another $150,000 needed to be spent to replace the dashers on the main rink to prevent them from collapsing and injuring players and/or fans.

 The ice rink problem highlighted a major issue confronting Four Seasons Arena.
 The cost of running an average four-day basketball tournament was about $16,000, and the arena lost about $3,000 per tournament.
 But basketball tournaments generated more than $1 million in additional spending to the city, far more than the revenues generated by ice hockey and more than enough to cover the losses on the tournament.
 Permanently losing some or all of the ice at Four Seasons would greatly expand the arena's ability to host money-making events.